 The concept of message queues is fundamental in message-oriented middleware (MOM) and a constant topic of discussion for Solace users.
 Generally speaking, a queue is defined as a storage area where a message is stored until it is consumed by an application, or it expires.
 A queue provides the guarantee that the message will never be lost even if the consuming application is unavailable or if the message broker crashes.
-Note that in addition to writing this blog post, I’ve also presented this concept in a video you can watch here.

 When an application disconnects from the event broker, the endpoint it was connected to will buffer and save the messages destined for that application.
 If the application does not connect for a long period of time and the incoming message rate does not slow, the queue could run the risk of filling up.
 There is also the case where a consuming application cannot have downtime when processing time-sensitive data.

 Using an exclusive queue, a developer could connect multiple instances of an application to the same queue to ensure messages are always processed.
 The first instance to connect, or bind, to the queue will receive all messages; should that instance of the application disconnect, the next instance that connected to the queue is prepared to take over activity and start consuming.
 This provides a fault tolerant method to consuming data from a queue without any downtime.

 For the developers out there, it may be useful to know there is an Active Consumer Indication which indicates to a previously standby consumer they are now the active consumer.
 This can be useful for grouped applications to function properly in a fault tolerant consumer pattern.

 The one to one nature of exclusive queues does not allow them to scale vertically.
 Instead, they scale horizontally with the context.
 By including the context in the Solace topic and mapping a context or group of context to a single exclusive queue through subscriptions, each context is delivered in order.